 Bishop Michael Mulvey, a World Youth Day alumnus, has this to say about pilgrimage:

 Many times as we live the routine of our daily lives, we forget about the internal movement that is happening through our faith in Jesus Christ.
 A pilgrimage is not only a physical journey, but an internal movement of faith moving toward a greater reality.
 In the Gospel of Matthew, Jesus said, “Where two or three are gathered in my name, I am there in their midst.”
 World Youth Day is a hallmark of that presence of Jesus among His people in an extraordinary way.
 It is a people that is moving forward and coming together from all parts of the world to celebrate that faith together.

-On this page, you will find links to various resources, suggestions, and ideas (and more will be added as the World Youth Day events in Krakow draw ever nearer).
-Even if you are not able to travel to Poland in 2016 but plan to participate locally, you are still a pilgrim on the journey.
-We encourage all youth and young adults across the United States to use these tools for an encounter with Christ and the Church, whether that in Krakow, Poland, or in one's local parish, campus, or diocese, or at home and via social media.
+On this page, you will find links to various resources, suggestions, and ideas (and more will be added as the World Youth Day events in Panama draw ever nearer).
+Even if you are not able to travel to Panama in 2019 but plan to participate locally, you are still a pilgrim on the journey.
+We encourage all youth and young adults across the United States to use these tools for an encounter with Christ and the Church, whether that in Panama, or in one's local parish, campus, or diocese, or at home and via social media.
 God be with you on your journey!
 Buen Camino!

-The official World Youth Day Krakow Prayer has been offered by the international World Youth Day organizing committee in preparation for WYD Krakow.
+The official World Youth Day Panama Prayer has been offered by the international World Youth Day organizing committee in preparation for WYD Panama.